 January is Cervical Health Awareness Month.
 Did you know that YWCA Greater Lafayette’s Women’s Cancer Program can help connect Indiana women with low or no-cost health screenings to detect cervical cancer?
 When you think of YWCA Greater Lafayette Women’s Cancer program, you probably think of a pink ribbon, breast cancer awareness, and scheduling your annual mammogram.
 Our Women’s Cancer Program works to combat breast AND cervical cancer through screenings, early detection, and treatment.
+A these data suggest that Hemp flower rather than Cannabis sativa crude extracts prevent cell growth and induce cell death in cervical cancer cell lines.

 According to the CDC, there were 12,845 new cases of cervical cancer reported in the United States in 2015, the latest year for which incidence data is available.
 Cervical cancer used to be the leading cause of death for women in the United States, but rates have declined steadily in the last 40 years in large part due to preventative measures like HPV vaccination and regular Pap tests.
 Cervical cancer is now one of the most preventable forms of cancer.